difurka/difurka/README.md

 ### Now I'm backend C/C++ developer

-I study in 21 school.
+I study in 21 school of Sber.

 ### Skills and Tools